 The business challenge

-The Trend Micro HR team has 17 staff members based in Ireland, France, Italy and the UK supporting its worldwide operation in 23 countries.
+The Trend Micro HR team has 17 staff members based in Ireland, France, Italy, and the UK supporting its worldwide operation in 23 countries.
 The team wanted everyone to have the ability to create and work with PDFs.
 While their legal team used a PDF application for editing documents, it was too expensive to deploy to the entire HR team.
 Trend Micro HR decided to look for an alternative solution.

 The team was introduced to DocsCorp by their technology partner Ascertus.
 “We were initially interested in pdfDocs for creating PDFs, but we saw value in being able to convert PDFs to Word for editing and repurposing content.
 This would be particularly useful when we need to make quick changes to documents if either the original document or its author were unavailable,” recalls EMEA HR Program Manager, Aideen Shannon.

 “The more we saw of the application, the more we realized we could streamline our business processes and workflows significantly,” continued Aideen.
 “For example, out-of-the-box integration with our OpenText eDOCS document management system would enable us to create and save PDFs directly into the DMS.”
-Furthermore, the pdfDocs binder feature could be used to create electronic PDF binders for emailing or archiving.
+Furthermore, pdfDocs Binder could be used to create electronic PDF binders for emailing or archiving.
 In short, it was a product that could be rolled out to everyone given its functionality and attractive pricing.
 The team presented the business case to the Business Applications (BA) team. pdfDocs would be transformative, it would help them become more agile, more efficient.
 It would also enable them to comply more easily with their own internal security.

 Almost immediately pdfDocs transformed many manual, labor-intensive processes into streamlined, integrated digital workflows.

 Previously as part of the audit process, the HR coordinator would send documents to the auditor.
 However privacy and security are extremely important when sharing documents, and documents often had to be redacted of private and confidential information.
-The previous workflow consisted of printing the document, redacting information with a pen, scanning the document to PDF, which was then sent to the auditor. pdfDocs reduced this labor-intensive workflow to a few mouse clicks.
+The previous workflow consisted of printing the document, redacting information with a pen, scanning the document to PDF, which was then sent to the auditor. pdfDocs reduced this labor-intensive workflow to a few clicks.
 Now the HR coordinator simply searches the document for a word, or string of words and applies the redaction to every instance of the word.
 The software can accommodate a redaction approval workflow.
 For example, a user can mark up the document with proposed redactions, email it to a manager or supervisor who can apply the redactions needed, deleting any that are not required.

 The payroll process was also significantly transformed.
 The manager no longer needs to be physically in the office to review and approve the payroll.
 “Instead, I now receive a PDF of the payroll, apply an approval stamp to each payment and send it back to payroll for processing even if I am working remotely or offsite,” says Aideen.
 “This provides great flexibility.”

 Similar efficiency gains were achieved with commission statements.
 Before pdfDocs, they would print off the commission statements manually by worksheet for every employee.
 They would then manually check and put each statement into an envelope to be mailed.
-Now with pdfDocs, they extract each worksheet from a PDF document, apply a password for security and email it to the employee.
+Now with pdfDocs, they extract each worksheet from a PDF document, apply a password for security, and email it to the employee.

 This new commission statement process was trialed in two countries.
 Each noticed significant efficiency gains, saving approximately 10 minutes per employee in the printing and stuffing of envelopes.
 It is anticipated that as the process is pushed out to other offices, there will be even greater savings.
-For example, 10 mins x 96 employees = 960 minutes, which is equivalent to 16 hours or 2 days per quarter!
+For example, 10 mins x 96 employees = 960 minutes, which is equivalent to 16 hours or 2 days per quarter.
 It used to take 21 managers with commissioned staff approximately 3 days to complete this task.
 “We believe that this process will deliver further savings as it gets bedded down and the staff members become proficient with the workflow,” concluded Aideen.

 “We will be moving forward with the pdfDocs eLearning modules to ensure that all staff members are familiar with the features and functionality of the software.
 This will ensure that everyone is using the software correctly and it will take the pressure off those power users who typically have to help and assist others when they are struggling with a particular feature or function,” says Aideen.